RosettaCommons/binder/documentation/install.rst

 The basic dependencies for this type of installanion are very similar to these described above and include:

 - CMake, version 3.4.3 or higher from https://cmake.org
-- C++ compiler with c++11 support, e.g. gcc frm  https://gcc.gnu.org/
+- C++ compiler with c++11 support, e.g. gcc from  https://gcc.gnu.org/
 - make or Ninja
 - llvm with development packages (headers)
 - clang  with development packages (headers)